Solar system warranty when I sell the house?

 In virtually all cases, solar panel warranties are transferrable to the new owner of a home, but only if the panels have remained undamaged and unmoved throughout the sale process.

-If you are moving and intend to take your solar panels with you, seek your manufacturer's clearance if you want the warranty to transfer to the new house.
+If you plan to move and take your solar panels with you, ensure that you obtain clearance from the manufacturer to transfer the warranty to the new house.

-It's crucial to give the relevant papers and warranty records for the solar system to the new owner of your house.
+Giving the relevant papers and warranty records for the solar system to the new owner of your house is crucial.

 What happens to my solar system warranty when I sell my house?

-Okay, so you have a solar system on your roof and now decide to move house and bring all your furniture with you.
+Okay, so you have a solar energy system on your roof and now decide to move house and bring all your furniture with you.
 But, you might think, what about if I take that solar system off and take it to my new house?
-Is it worth it?
 Will my solar system warranty still be valid?

 The typical situation is that the solar system remains with the house, and the good news is that the warranty is transferable for all panels and inverters.
 That means the new owner of your house can now get the warranty for the solar system, which means you have added value to your home.

 You have to hand over the paperwork with the solar system warranty documents.
-So please, when you sell your house, give the new owner your solar system purchasing contract and warranty documents.
+So please, when you sell a property, give the new owner your solar system purchasing contract and warranty documents.

-This is very important as it’s common for a solar installation company to get a call where people say: look, we bought the house, but we got no paperwork about the solar.
+This is extremely important as it’s common for a solar installation company to get a call where people say: look, we bought the house, but we got no paperwork about the solar.
 We have no idea how old the system is.
-We have no idea what brand the panels are, and we can not monitor the output.
-Can you help us?
+We have no idea what brand the panels are, and we can not monitor the energy output.

 Recommendations